aces/Loris/modules/battery_manager/README.md

 ## Scope

-The Battery Manager module provides a tool for browsing, adding, editing, and activating/deactivating entries in the the Test Battery.
+The Battery Manager module provides a tool for browsing, adding, editing, activating, and deactivating entries in the the Test Battery.

 ### Browse